 What does Nick, our Founder and Director, think of residential property?

 “The residential market is typically the go to for new investors and it is a fundamental at institutional level.
-As an investment class it offers the most attractive capital growth prospects and when looking at the track record of the UK property market, it’s clearly a stable medium to long-term hold providing the security that investors look for, this resilience was evident during COVID-19 in comparison to the volatility present in the stock markets.
+As an investment class it offers the most attractive capital growth prospects and when looking at the track record of the UK property market, it’s clearly a stable medium to long-term hold providing the security that investors look for.
+This resilience has been evident throughout the ongoing COVID-19 pandemic, especially in comparison to the volatility seen in the stock markets.

 We know there is a significant undersupply in the UK property market and demand in city-centre locations is substantial, meaning a quality development attracts young professionals who are willing to pay a premium rental price for convenience in terms of location, quality in terms of a modern finish and the positive lifestyle experience seen in developments with onsite facilities”.

 Nick Hyland, Director